 Ring of Elysium (PC)

 Other players and the encroaching ring aren’t the only things that can kill you in a battle royale game.
-In Ring of Elysium, you must also be aware of the world itself, wrecked by natural disaster and ready to eliminate you at nearly any moment.
+Ring of Elysium stands out from other Battle Royale games by introducing an environment where natural disasters can kill you.
 On a map filled with snow, rain, greenery, and asphalt, your ultimate goal is to be one of the last remaining survivors boarding a helicopter off of the game’s hellish landscape.

 Call of Duty: Black Ops 4’s Blackout (Xbox One, PS4, PC)

-Call of Duty: Black Ops 4 includes a Zombies mode, and in the spirit of Blackout’s “greatest hits” structure, there are also undead enemies to fight in battle royale.
-They guard some of the best weapons in the game, and killing them requires quite a bit of news.
-Deciding whether it’s worth alerting other players to your position is always a gamble, especially as you’re approaching the end of a game.
+Call of Duty: Black Ops 4 includes a Zombies mode, and in the spirit of Blackout’s “greatest hits” structure, there are also undead enemies to fight in the battle royale.
+Although you can upgrade your weaponry by killing the undead, shooting at them could be a dead giveaway to your position.
+Proceed at your own risk.

 - The best Call of Duty games, ranked from best to worst